valhuber/LogicBank/README.md

 <figure><img src="images/overview/rules-vs-code.png" width="800"></figure>

+## What - Use Logic Bank to declare Spreadsheet-like Rules - 40X More Concise
-Learn how Logic Bank introduces rules that are 40X more concise than legacy code.
-That's because rules are all about "what", spreadsheet-like expressions that automate the tedious "how".
+Logic Bank introduces rules that are 40X more concise than legacy code.
+That's because rules are all about "what", spreadsheet-like expressions that automate the tedious "how":

-## What
-Logic Bank is fully integrated with Python.
-It's used to state your rules, and provide extensibility and manageability.
-With Logic Bank, your cocktail napkin specification becomes executable, like this:

 <figure><img src="images/overview/cocktail-logic-bank.png" width="800"></figure>

-Logic Bank is described in this article, and is open source on git.
+Logic Bank is fully integrated with Python:
+* **Declare** rules as shown above
+* **Extend** rules with Python (rule on line xx invokes the Python function on line yy)
+* **Manage** use your IDE (PyCharm, VSCode etc for code completion, debugging, etc) and source control

 ## Architecture
 <figure><img src="images/architecture.png" width="800"></figure>